utkarshs3000/soc-siem/splunk-foundation/splunk-siem-foundation.md

 ## Splunk Enterprise Setup

-I installed Splunk Enterprise on my RHEL system and used it as the SIEM for this lab.
+I installed Splunk Enterprise on RHEL and used it as the SIEM for this lab.

 I started Splunk using: